 to read the full story

 In music, too, the correct balance of consonant and dissonant sounds makes the music interesting and pleasing.
 It engages your attention and gives the music a feeling of movement as you anticipate the dissonance resolving into consonance.
-Too much dissonance can give the music an abrasive quality; too little makes it boring and lifeless.
+Too much dissonance can give the music an abrasive quality; too little makes it boring.